firzhan/sample-carbon/README.md

 ============

 1. Start an WSO2 Identity Server instance
-2. Configure a service provider entry in
+2. Configure a service provider entry in for the service provider 'carbonSample'.More information on this can be obtained from: https://docs.wso2.org/display/IS460/Adding+a+Service+Provider
+3. Configure the port offset of the WSO2 Identity Server by 5
+4. Download and install the WSO2 product that you would like your jaggery app to run inside.We will be using the enterprise store which is available here: http://wso2.com/products/enterprise-store/
+5. Open the PRODUCT_HOME/repository/conf/security/authenticator.xml and enable SSO [[resources/authenticator-xml.png]]
+6. Navigate to the management console: [https://localhost:9443/admin](https://localhost:9443/admin)
-Drop the carbon-sample folder into the PRODUCT_HOME/repository/deployment/server/jaggeryapps/ directory.
+7. Drop the carbon-sample folder into the PRODUCT_HOME/repository/deployment/server/jaggeryapps/ directory.

 Navigate to [https://localhost:9443/carbon-sample](https://localhost:9443/carbon-sample)